FitzwilliamMuseum/fitz-being-an-islander/_research/conference.md

 16:00 Knossos

-16:00-16:30 Stella Mandalaki (Heraklion Archaeological Museum)
+16:00-16:30 Stella Mandalaki, (Director, Heraklion Archaeological Museum) “"The Minoan Legacy of the Heraklion Archaeological Museum”

 16:30-17:00 Vasiliki Sythiakaki, Elisavet Kavoulaki, Maria Kladou, “Conservation, restoration and site management of the Palace of Knossos”.

-17:00-17:30 Rebecca Sweetman (British School at Athens), “Early excavations at Knossos: women and an alternative perspective”.
+17:00-17:30 Rebecca Sweetman (Director,British School at Athens), “Early excavations at Knossos: women and an alternative perspective”.

 17:30 pm reception and buffet dinner